stfbk/MSRMP/README.md

 ```
 1. Clone the project
 2. Import project into your desire IDE (our recommendation is IntelliJ IDEA)
-3. Define or import input files (i.e., adding the needed JSON files, such as Threats, Goals, etc.)
+3. Define or import the needed input files (i.e., adding the needed JSON files, such as Threats, Goals, etc.)
 ```
-## Description of the tool
+## Tool Description
 The tool is divide into two main phases, **1) Risk evaluation 2) Optimization**

 For the first phase, you need to define three JSON files (`Threats`, `Goals`, `Stakeholder`) as input artifacts and three other JSON files as can be considered association actions (`Threat_Impact`, `Threat_Controls`, `Threat_Affected`) , and for the second, you need one additional JSON file which is `Threat_Existence`.